FlrMh/Containerization_Microservices_Docker-K8/Docker-instructions.md

 - Docker containers require fewer resources, as these are being shared by multiple containers running on the same server.
 - You can install and run Docker on various platforms using Docker images, like Windows, Linux, and macOS.

 ---

+## Docker and microservices

+Docker containers are not considered microservices, but they can be used to deploy and run microservices.

+- Microservices = software architecture approach where a complex application is broken down into smaller, independent services that communicate with each other via APIs.
+Each microservice is responsible for a specific business capability and can be developed, deployed, and scaled independently.

+- Docker containers = a way to package software and its dependencies into a portable unit that can be easily distributed and run on any system.
+Docker containers provide a consistent environment for applications to run in, making it easier to deploy and manage them.

+While Docker containers themselves are not microservices, they can be used to deploy and run microservices.
+In fact, many organizations use Docker containers as part of their microservices architecture because they make it easier to manage and scale the deployment of individual microservices.

+---

 ## Containerization vs Virtualization